semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 1. When you hover over the line, you can see the `Edit` icon with S size and `--icon-secondary-neutral` token for color.

-It is always nailed to the right side of the cell and has a `margin-left: 4px`, so that it is easier to get into it with the cursor and the content does not stick to it.
+It is always nailed to the right side of the cell and has a `margin-left: 4px`, so that it is easier to get into it with the cursor and the content doesn't stick to it.

 ![](static/edit-1.png)